 Most importantly, the CNA must evaluate existing capital reserves and annual contributions to reserves against the long-term spending plan.
 This analysis, presented as a spreadsheet cash flow analysis, will indicate the optimum annual contribution to reserves in a way that can be convincingly presented to funding agencies.
-The reserve plan should reflect real life constraints that are at odds with making the "optimum" contribution. www.on-site-insight.com, Please go to or www.efanniemae.com/mf/guidesforms/pdf/forms/III-12.PDF for detailed information and an example of acceptable CNA formatting.
+The reserve plan should reflect real life constraints that are at odds with making the "optimum" contribution.
+Please go to www.on-site-insight.com, or Forms | Fannie Mae Multifamily for detailed information and an example of acceptable CNA formatting.